 |Limefield House is a late Georgian house, situated on a hill called Clarence Brow near to Clarence Mill.
 It was built by Martin Swindells I in 1830 for Joseph Brooke originally from Birstall Yorkshire and his first wife Anne Swindells.
 (Joseph Brooke later became a partner to Martin Swindells I).
 The house is constructed with Ashlar brown sandstone, with a Tuscan porch.
 It has a Welsh slate pyramidal roof and a large central stone chimney.
 In the 1841 census Limefield`s address is off Beeston Brow,possibly the same gates that lead to Rock Bank house, later this entrance was sealed up and access was from Clarence road.|

 The relevant census entries indicate the following:

 1861: Joseph Brooke is still here but with no wife.
-He has 3 children living with him (the youngest is 9), together with 5 servants.
+He has three children living with him (the youngest is 9), together with five servants.

 1891: the Alcock family (farmers) now live at Limefield.
-Possibly named Erick (from Congleton), aged 27, with wife Emily (from Newcastle-under-Lyme ), also aged 27, and their 3 yr old son.
-The mother Mary Ann (aged 66) also lived there, (originally from Rushton).
+Possibly named Erick (from Congleton), aged twenty seven, with wife Emily (from Newcastle-under-Lyme ), also aged twenty seven and their three year old son.
+The mother Mary Ann aged sixty six also lived there, (originally from Rushton).
 Finally one farm servant.

-1901: Walton Aston lived at Limefield house (aged 39).
+1901: Walton Aston lived at Limefield house, he was aged thirty nine years.
 He was an architect and surveyor and lived there with his wife Katherine and baby daughter (aged 3 weeks).

 1906: R.B.Martin lived there.
 Also farmer Solomon Barber.